Medgend Icon

 Why should I quit?

 Remember, there is no safe level of tobacco use.
 Smoking even just one cigarette per day over a lifetime can cause smoking-related cancers and premature death.
-Quitting smoking can reduce your risk of health problems.
+Quitting smoking can reduce your risk of health problems and add years to your life.
 The earlier you quit, the greater the benefit.
 Some immediate benefits of quitting include:

 • Lower heart rate and blood pressure